Target365/sdk-for-java/USERGUIDE.md

 ## Keywords

 ### Create a keyword
-This example creates a new keyword on short number 2002 that forwards incoming SMS messages to 2002 that starts with "HELLO" to the URL the https://your-site.net/api/receive-sms.
+This example creates a new keyword on short number 2002 that forwards incoming SMS messages to 2002 that starts with "HELLO" to the URL  "https://your-site.net/api/receive-sms".
 ```Java
 final Keyword keyword = new Keyword()
     .setShortNumberId("NO-2002")